-Following the Phase I archaeological survey of the Project Site and upon completion of the artifact analysis, NSA recommended all of the 24 newly identified archaeological resources and the 3 revisited archaeological resources as not eligible for listing in the NRHP.
-These sites and isolated finds were concluded to lack research value, and NSA recommended no further archaeological investigation in support of the Proposed Action.
+Following the Phase I archaeological survey of the Project Site and upon completion of the artifact analysis, TVA determined all 24 newly identified archaeological resources and the 3 revisited archaeological resources as not eligible for listing in the NRHP.
+Therefore, TVA determined the Proposed Action Alternative would have no adverse effect on archaeological resources.